KomodoPlatform/dPoW/doc/update034.md

 sudo ufw allow 47777/tcp
 ```

-- Split the available balance into utxos needed by iguana for notarization
+- Split the available balance into utxos needed by iguana (size: 0.0001) for notarization

 #### Step 9: Update the dPoW folder and restart iguana